pescuma/swt-paperclips/net.sf.paperclips.ui/README.txt

 Introduction
 ------------

-Welcome to PaperClips Examples: a collection of code snippets demonstrating how to use various features of the PaperClips API.
-This project is intended to be imported as a plugin project in your Eclipse IDE.
+Welcome to PaperClips UI.
+Currently this project contains 2 main widgets for you to use to display documents: PrintPreview (a true WYSIWYG preview) and PrintViewer, a scrollable on-screen viewer.

 Requirements:
 * Java 1.4 or later.